 Many trekking trails are dusty, especially at the lower altitudes.
 So to protect yourself from dust and the wind, you can tie a scarf around your nose and mouth.

 A good pair of UV protected sunglasses is recommended due to the thinness of the air.
 In high altitudes, you will be exposed to high-intensity UV rays which can be harmful to your eyes.

 Thus, to prevent yourself from a headache, dizziness and snow blindness, you need to have UV protection sunglasses.

 Post-earthquake (2015), Langtang valley has suffered a lot.
 Hundreds of people died, lost their homes and families.
 The old Langtang valley settlement crushed due to the landslide that fell off Langtang Lirung.
 The survivors of the landslides lost their families and everything they had earned till then.

 The economic condition of the people in the area has also deteriorated after they lost their houses, properties, and source of income.
 People in Langtang earned from agriculture and the trekking trails working as guides, porters, owning teahouses, etc. Once the trekking trails closed after the earthquake, they had a limited source of income.

-Today, Langtang region is back to its original beauty state with safety.
+Today, The Langtang region after erthquake is back to its original beauty state with safety.
 The region is safe for trekking as the boulders that blocked the trekking routes have been removed, new trails have been made in place of the completely damaged ones and new teahouses have been established in place of the old destroyed ones.
 The aftershocks have also stopped and the risks of landslides/avalanches are very low.
 You can have safe Langtang Valley Trek with lesser risks of your life and belongings.